 According to Army Staff Sgt.
 Daniel Bautista, who works as a personal finance specialist at Money Done Right, getting discounts and savings is just a matter of asking: “Don’t be shy to ask if a service provider offers a military discount because most do.
 The same goes with asking for seller concessions.”

 Bautista also had success in comparing rates with USAA: “I called at least 15 different companies and asked if they can beat the competitors’ rates … I have USAA and they are a little pricey when you have one product.
 If you have multiple products with them, you get a substantial discount.”
-Although we strongly recommend a thorough analysis of all your homeowners insurance options when it comes to home insurance, we are continually impressed with USAA’s perfect customer service ratings from J.D.
-Power and Consumer Reports.
-After some significant research within the industry, we officially rated USAA our top pick for military members, veterans, and their families.
+Although we strongly recommend a thorough analysis of all your homeowners insurance options when it comes to home insurance, USAA remains a leading option for eligible military families thanks to its military‑only membership and consistently strong satisfaction performance (J.D.
+Power typically profiles but doesn’t rank USAA due to membership rules) (J.D.
+Power 2024) (USAA).
+Also consider Armed Forces Insurance (AFI) and Navy Federal Insurance Services for access to partner carriers (Navy Federal).

 You may find savings with military discounts for a home warranty and can even try to negotiate that expense as a seller obligation to pay if you decide you need a home warranty.
 You can also compound your savings on home insurance when you install a home security system that offers a discount for adding that protection.
 Check out our 10 top picks for home security and be sure to ask about specific military discounts as you get quotes for service.